American cyclist who got trapped in Iran talks about his tense escape as Israeli "bombs kept falling"

 He and his local Iranian guide, Reza, decided to hunker down at a guesthouse about 45 miles north of Tehran, in a village called Harijan, for two days.

-"They weren't happy about the fact that they were having to share a hotel with 'that American' that was there," said Alexander.
+"They weren't happy about the fact that they were having to share a hotel with 'that American' that was there," said Andersen.

 He and Reza were quickly caught up in a steady flow of dense traffic, as residents streamed out of Tehran.
 They passed gas stations with long lines of cars, and many military checkpoints.